TechTucson/TC2-BBS-mesh/README.md

-# TC²-BBS Meshtastic Version
+# (TechTucson) TC²-BBS Meshtastic Version

-This is the TC²-BBS system integrated with Meshtastic devices.
+- This is the TC²-BBS system integrated with Meshtastic devices.
 The system allows for message handling, bulletin boards, mail systems, and a channel directory.
+- TC2 over at https://github.com/TheCommsChannel has done some great work with the TC²-BBS system, this project blends various topics that have interested me for a while, meshtastic, python, and in essence emergency communications.

 ## Setup